Riley-Py/UWaterloo-Work/EARTH 121/Week 3/Sediment.md

 - Formed as a result of biological processes
 	- Can be composed of plants/animals or contain evidence of past life
 	- Also called *bioclastic*, as it's similar to detrital sediment but has an organic origin
-	- Also called *biochemical*, as it can be similar to chemical
+	- Also called *biochemical*, as it can be similar to chemical sediment and has an organic origin
+- Produced in world's oceans from microorganisms

+#### Detrital Sediment
+- Formed from pre-existing material, composed of fragmented rock and mineral debris
+	- Also known as *clastic*